Questions? Call us today!

 (b)

-our obligations under a Contract will be suspended and the time for performance of our obligations will be extended for the duration of the Event Outside Our Control.
+our obligations under the Contract will be suspended and the time for performance of our obligations will be extended for the duration of the Event Outside Our Control.
 Where the Event Outside Our Control affects our delivery of Products to you, we will arrange a new delivery date with you after the Event Outside Our Control is over.

 COMMUNICATIONS BETWEEN US

-When we refer, in these Consumer Terms, to "in writing", this will include e-mail.
+When we refer, in these Consumer Terms, to "in writing", this will include email.

-If you wish to contact us in writing for any other reason, you can send this to us via your portal or by pre-paid post to uno Communications Ltd. at Electric Works, 3 Concourse Way, Sheffield, S1 2BJ, United Kingdom.
-You can always contact us using our Customer Services telephone line.
+If you wish to contact us in writing, or if any clause in these Consumer Terms requires you to give us notice in writing, you can send this to us by raising a ticket via your portal account, or by pre-paid post to uno Ltd. at Electric Works, 3 Concourse Way, Sheffield, S1 2BJ, United Kingdom.
+You may wish to keep a copy of any notice for your own records.

-If we have to contact you or give you notice in writing, we will do so by e-mail or by pre-paid post to the address you provide to us in your order.
+If we have to contact you or give you notice in writing, we will do so by email or by pre-paid post to the address you provide to us in your order.

 OTHER IMPORTANT TERMS

 We may transfer our rights and obligations under a Contract to another organisation, but this will not affect your rights or our obligations under these Consumer Terms.
+We will tell you in writing if this happens, and we will ensure that the transfer does not affect your rights under the Contract.

 You may only transfer your rights or your obligations under these Consumer Terms to another person if we agree in writing.

-This contract is between you and us.
-No other person shall have any rights to enforce any of its terms, whether under the Contracts (Rights of Third Parties Act) 1999 or otherwise.
+This Contract is between you and us.
+No other person shall have any rights to enforce any of its terms, whether under the Contracts (Rights of Third Parties) Act 1999 or otherwise.

 Each of the paragraphs of these Consumer Terms operates separately.
 If any court or relevant authority decides that any of them are unlawful or unenforceable, the remaining paragraphs will remain in full force and effect.